Carbapenem-resistant Enterobacterales (CRE)

 - Take antibiotics only as prescribed.

 - Expect all healthcare providers to wash their hands with soap and water or an alcohol-based hand rub before and after touching your body or tubes going into your body.
 If they do not, ask them to do so.

 - In many healthcare settings, healthcare personnel will wear gowns and gowns when interacting with patients with CRE.

 If you have CRE or are caring for someone who does, make sure to clean your own hands and practice good hygiene.
 This is especially important during the following activities:

 - Before and after changing wound dressings or bandages

 - After blowing your nose, coughing, or sneezing

 What can healthcare facilities and public health departments do to prevent CRE transmission?

 Preventing the spread of CRE and other antibiotic-resistant bacteria is essential to patient safety and making sure antibiotics continue to work in the future.
-Healthcare providers and public health practitioners should visit the CDPH CRE Prevention Strategies page to learn more about how healthcare facilities and public health departments can prevent transmission of drug-resistant pathogens like CRE.
+Healthcare providers and public health practitioners should visit the CDPH Carbapenem-resistant and Carbapenemase-producing Organisms webpage to learn more about how healthcare facilities and public health departments can prevent transmission of drug-resistant pathogens like CRE.
 Local health departments can view the CDPH CRE Quicksheet (PDF) when working with facilities to prevent CRE transmission in their jurisdiction.